Worse than Murder

-It appears to me, that what the Bal Lashon Hara does is quite sharp.
-He seeks not to take a single jab, as does the Lashon Hara individual.
+The Bal Lashon Hara does is clever.
+He doesn’t take a single jab, as does the Lashon Hara individual.
 No, the Bal Lashon Hara is not seeking to vent against another person, but desires to completely ruin the other party.
 He doesn’t mean to tarnish one’s reputation, but to throw a knockout blow.
 This is a totally different type of viciousness.
-The other party must be removed.
+He desires to obliterate the individual.
 And how does he do this?
 By saying that his very “inception” was evil, “Look at who his parents were!”
 With such a statement, he gives the listeners no chance to view him in a good light.
 “He came from bad blood” as they say.
 “He is essentially no good.”
-The Bal Lashon Hara most closely approximates the act of murder, as he seeks to thoroughly destroy every aspect of another human being.
+The Bal Lashon Hara most closely approximates the act of murder, as he seeks to thoroughly destroy another person.

 Why does Maimonides say Lashon Hara equates to sexual immorality, idolatry and murder: three sins causing punishment here, and the loss of Olam Haba?

 What is murder?
 It is the attempt to eliminate another from one’s reality.
 Lashon Hara does the same; one reduces another with speech.

 Sexual immorality is man’s unbridled instinctual expression.
 Lashon Hara too is the same: man unleashing his instinctual drives of aggression, ego, and other drives.